by Edith Cody-Rice

 Art’s resignation will take effect June 27, 2014.
 This will give Council time to interview and hire another fire chief and will provide that new chief with a few months to orient himself or herself before budget time.
 Art realizes that 2014 being an election year, the town clerk will be too busy to give the new chief a great deal of attention.

-Art states that one of the most memorable events of his career was the day the fire department implemented pagers and a radio system.
-Until then, the fire chief would receive at paper note at the Old Town Hall with the location of a fire marked on it (the fire trucks were located behind the OTH at that time).
-A siren would be sounded from the top of the building signaling volunteer fire fighters to congregate there and follow the truck to the fire.
+Art said that one of the most memorable events of his career was the day the fire department implemented pagers and a radio system.
+Until then, the fire chief would receive a paper note at the Old Town Hall with the location of a fire marked on it (the fire trucks were located behind the OTH at that time).
+A siren would be sounded from the top of the building signalling volunteer firefighters to congregate there and follow the truck to the fire.
 If you didn’t follow closely, you could find yourself lost.